Multiple occupancy homes

 HMO licences - tenants guide

-Your landlord must have a licence for all HMO properties which have three or more storeys and are occupied by five or more people forming two or more households.
+Your landlord must have a licence for all HMO properties which are occupied by five or more people forming two or more households.

-We have produced an HMO licence guide for tenants so that you are aware of the standards and conditions landlords must meet with regards to HMO properties.
+We have produced an HMO licence guide for tenants so that you are aware of the standards and conditions landlords must meet with regard to HMO properties.

 HMO licensing register